zSkillCode/RickRoll/README.md

 # RickRoll

-A simple plugin to rick roll your users!
+A simple plugin to rick roll your players!